Back to home page click here

 - Beware of peer group pressure or groupthink.
 In the 1950s, the social scientist Solomon Asch conducted a famous series of experiments which demonstrated the degree to which an individual's judgement and opinions can be influenced by the majority group [for information on the Asch conformity experiments click here].
 This is the case even when the individual knows that his view is factually incorrect or his action is morally wrong.
 You can be seduced by this kind of pressure - consciously or unconsciuously - at any time, but especially if you are a member of a close-knit group of people where there is a strong sense of loyalty to the group, deference to an authority figure within the group, and a demonised view of those outside the group.
 Many believe that a version of groupthink among the advisers to President George W Bush led to the deeply flawed decision to invade Iraq in 2003.
 The Independent Evaluation Office (IEO) of the International Monetary Fund (IMF) identified groupthink as a major factor in its official report on why the IMF did not forsee the coming international financial crisis of 2007-2008.
 Remember the story of the little boy who was the only one brave enought to point out that the emperor had no clothes?
 It is amazing how very senior and very intelligent people can collectively delude themselves about something - for instance, that a particular policy is working when so much evidence shows that it is not (the war on drugs?).

 - Have at least a basic understanding of statistics.
 A figure without a context is often meaningless.
 For instance, it might be reported that this weekend there were 10 deaths on Britain's roads.
 What does this mean?
 To obtain some context, it would be useful to know the number of deaths for each weekend in the last month, year or decade and more helpfully calculate the average figure for each of those periods.
 Sometimes, however, the average can be a misleading measure.
 For example, if there was a major motorway smash-up last weekend or a petrol shortage last month or a particularly severe winter this year, the average for a particular period may be distorted or skewed by an exceptional figure or two.
 In these circumstances, it is good to know the difference between mean, median and mode.
 The mean is the arithmetic average of a range of figures; the median is the middle figure in a range of data arranged by value; and the mode is the figure which occurs most frequently in a set of data.
-Sometimes the median or mode may be a better indicator than the mean by reducing the impact of 'extreme' instances.
+Sometimes the median or mode may be a better indicator than the mean by reducing the impact of 'extreme' or outlier instances.

 - Consider the distribution of data points.
 Sometimes the average of a set of data points is unhelpful whether one uses mean, median or mode.
 For instance, if you are going to work in another country for a couple of months, knowledge of the average rainfull or sunshine for the year is useless to you; you need to know how the amount of rain and sunshine varies from month to month throughout a typical year.
 Often the distribution of data reveals an illuminating pattern.
 For instance, in the human population, many physical characteristics like height and weight and some mental attributes like intelligence when plotted on a graph show a bell-shaped distribution which is known as a normal or binomial distibution [for further explanation click here].
 A different kind of pattern is often found in the world of engineering and business where roughly 20% of one variable explains around 80% of another variable - for instance, 80% of downtime in a production process might be caused by 20% of the types of incident, so it makes sense for management to concentrate on those 20% and not spread time over all types of incident.
 This distribution is often called the Pareto curve or the Pareto principle because it is named after an Italian economist [for further explanation click here].

 - 'Translate' statistics.
 So, convert a percentage into an absolute figure.
 A claim to have increased customers by 100% might simply mean an increase from two to four.
 Conversely, a 2.5% increase in a nation's economic growth could - in the case, for instance, of the UK or the USA - mean the availability of billions of more pounds or dollars.
 Similarly, convert absolute numbers into percentages.
-A politician might claim that expenditure on the health service has increased by £500M which seems like a massive figure to someone earning £500 a week but, when expressed as a percentage of total expenditure on health, is seen to be proportionately a mere blip in expenditure patterns.
+A politician might claim that expenditure on the health service has increased by £ 500M which seems like a massive figure to someone earning £ 500 a week but, when expressed as a percentage of total expenditure on health, is seen to be proportionately a mere blip in expenditure patterns.
 Again conversely, it could be that paying a relatively small cash sum monthly into a pension scheme results in a 25% increase in payments in 20 years time.
 Another useful way to 'translate' data - especially when there is a lot of it - is to turn it into a visual representation of the information.
-There are many ways to do this but the most common are the bar chart, the pie chart, and the graph.
+There are many ways to do this but the most common are the the pie chart, the bar chart, and the graph.

 - Make appropriate use of statistics particularly where subjective judgements are likely to dominate.
 A classic example is the notion of risk where most people have incredibly subjective perceptions.
 Obviously crossing a road is risky, because you might be hit by a car.
 But staying at home is risky too - you might fall down the stairs or electrocute yourself with the toaster or be attacked by an abusive husband.
 Obviously, travelling by aircraft is risky because occasionally there are crashes and the number involved is usually so large that it is reported in the media.
 However, driving a car is probably riskier and riding a motorbike even riskier but, since these accidents and deaths are happening everywhere all the time, you don't hear about most of them.
 Everything in life has an element of risk - what is necessary is to quantify that risk in terms which make it comparable with other risks and then take rational decisions based on reasonable probabilities of particular outcomes.
 This may seem a complicated manner of deciding whether to take the train or fly, but it is a technique which can be used in many other situations where emotions can blind sensible decisions, such as deciding whether to use hormone replacement therapy or where to allocate scarce resources in health care.